franzbu/EnhancedSpaces.spoon/README.md

 #### 2x2 Grid

 To resize and move the active window into a 2x2 grid position, use your 'modifier1' and number keys 4-9.
-In case you would like to use a different modifier key, add the following line to your 'init.lua':
+In case you would like to use a different keys, add the following line to your 'init.lua':

 ```lua